BC Games and Team BC alumni reach the podium at 2023 Pan Am Games... Read more

 Archery

-Archery has been part of the BC Games since its inception.
-Originally part of the BC Summer Games, the sport moved to an indoor format at the BC Winter Games in 2006 to coincide with the national move to the Canada Winter Games.
+Archery debuted at the inaugural Penticton 1978 BC Summer Games.
+In 2006, the sport moved to the BC Winter Games to coincide with its move to the Canada Winter Games.

 BC Archery Logo